What Is a Cortadito Coffee? And How to Make One At Home

 Café Cortadito Recipe

-Just pick your favorite espresso and follow these easy instructions to turn it into a café cortadito.
+Choose your top espresso and use these simple steps to make a delicious café cortadito.

 Ingredients